v55448330/overmind/README.md

 cd overmind
 ./start.sh
 ```
-Then you can see a pormpt like:
+Then you can see a message like:

 ```
 Overmind is running on http://192.168.0.2:8000/